 The anticipated completion date of the VIMS Study is September 2024.
-The remaining work includes expanding network flooding analyses for the remainder of Virginia's coastal area beyond the south Hampton Roads region and Planning District 8.
+The remaining work includes expanding network flooding analyses for the remainder of Virginia's coastal area beyond the Hampton Roads region (Peninsula and Southside), Eastern Shore, and Planning District 8.
+VIMS will also add a network analysis using hospitals and emergency medical facilities as Source Points.
 Newly developed data from the network flooding analyses and other identified VDOT planning requirements will be incorporated into the infrastructure interactive viewer during the following year, which is anticipated to be available in September 2024, commensurate with completion of the VIMS Study.
-The Department expects that the Resilience Plan, which is informed and spring boarded by the data gathered in the VIMS Study, will continue to be updated as an ongoing resource and toolkit for the foreseeable future.